How to Build a No-Code Trading Bot in 2026

 Each model is a node.
 Connect inputs, configure parameters, observe outputs.
 No statsmodels imports required.

-Skipping historical testing is one of the most common mistakes with any automated strategy.
-Backtest your strategy against real market data before deploying capital.
+Skipping historical testing is one of the fastest ways to fool yourself.
+Backtest your strategy before putting capital behind it.

 A strategy with 50% returns and 40% drawdown is often inferior to one with 20% returns and 5% drawdown.
 Look beyond total return.